SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Go with Naxos (great beaches) and Milos (fun boat tours and cool swimming spots).
+I’d recommend going with Naxos (great beaches) and Milos (fun boat tours and cool swimming spots.

 Hi Dave!
 I’m planning my honeymoon for early September, starting from Santorini.
 I’d like to hit Naxos, Paros and finally Milos before returning to Athens.
 Is this order of islands doable?
 I’m most concerned about ferries being available to each of the islands, especially Paros to Milos.
 Are ferries routinely available daily in September?
 Also, for all these islands would three full days each be too much or not enough?
 My wife and I aren’t into nightlife, just looking for relaxation, great beaches, beautiful water and amazing food!
 Thanks!